incredibleMJ/tuyasmart_home_ios_sdk_doc/en/resource/ipc/av_function.md

 **Declaration**

 Save the recorded video to the specified path.
+P2p 1.0 dose not support.

 ```objc
 - (void)startRecordWithFilePath:(NSString *)filePath;